 Karen has professional experience working in the areas of trauma (developmental & relational and single incident), bereavement (sudden death, suicide), domestic violence, parenting and behaviour management, depression and anxiety (for full details see Professional Work History below).

 With the combination of a sharp analytical mind and a sensitive and creative personality, Karen is a compassionate and effective psychotherapist & counsellor.
 Karen is due to complete the final unit in a Master of Counselling in 2019.
 Karen is a registered counsellor with PACFA (Psychotherapist and Counselling Federation of Australia) and is a Registered NDIS Provider.

 After mature age entry post-graduate study in Social Research in 2013, Karen chose to pursue a clinical qualification in Counselling.

-Karen developed an interest in relational psychotherapy and has read widely in associated areas – including Somatic Movement and Body Focused Therapies, Self Psychology, Emotion Focused Therapy, Acceptance and Commitment Therapy and Jungian thought.
+Karen has a passion for relational psychotherapy and has read widely in associated areas – including Somatic Movement and Body Focused Therapies, Self Psychology, Emotion Focused Therapy, Acceptance and Commitment Therapy and Jungian thought.
 Karen has an interest in Trauma and it’s many manifestations, and its resolution and integration within a person.
 She has participated in movement workshops and explored trauma theory and its links with body awareness, and movement, combined with verbal psychotherapy.

 Karen’s journey of Self Knowledge

 … began with her interest in getting to know her self and what life is all about consciously from about age 16.
 She spent time trying with her keenest ear to be open and still enough to hear what God had to say to her.
 Karen asked questions of nature and tried to understand what it was all about, and what it was all for, whilst questioning any attempts at indoctrination from schooling and church and any other source!